terrastruct/d2-docs/docs/tour/imports-use-cases.md

   changes.
 - **Reusability**.
 Your organization can define one `color-classes.d2`, and that can be imported and used across all diagrams for a consistent diagram style.
+- **Don't repeat yourself**.
+When multiple files import an object, you only have to make changes to that one object to update it everywhere else.